Nancy Drew: Girl Detective: Nancy Drew and the Hardy Boys Super Mystery

-A crossover spin-off series with The Hardy Boys: Undercover Brothers series.
+A crossover with The Hardy Boys: Undercover Brothers series.
 The stories are told in first person, alternating chapters, between Frank's or Joe's, and Nancy's perspective.
 The first title in the series acts as an introduction between the characters.
 This series published one title per year until the end of the Girl Detective and Undercover Brothers series in 2012.

 Graphic novels

 Beginning in 2005, Papercutz began issuing a new series of Nancy Drew graphic novels as an offshoot of the Girl Detective series.
 The series is edited by Jim Salicrup, written by Stefan Petrucha, and illustrated by Sho Murase.
 All the storylines are completely new.
 The manga-style illustrations and technical allusions (Nancy's hybrid car, George's tablet PC) give Nancy and her friends a 21st-century spin.

 There are several nods and tie-ins to other Nancy Drew media.
 In The Old Fashioned Mystery of The Haunted Dollhouse, the citizens of River Heights dresses up as if they were in the 1930s to celebrate an event.
 In Global Warming, Dr. Craven from Her Interactive's PC game The Creature of Kapu Cave appears.
 The Dana Girls and their friends appear in both High School Musical Mystery and High School Musical Mystery Part 2: The Lost Verse, initially as rivals to Nancy, though they eventually team up to solve the mystery.

 The series also has continuity, and several multi-issue cases.
 Issues #9-11 (Ghost in the Machinery, The Disoriented Express, Monkey-Wrench Blues) form "The High Miles Mystery" trilogy; Issues #17 and #18 (Night of the Living Chatchke and City Under the Basement) form a two-part storyline; and Issues #20 and #21 (High School Musical Mystery and High School Musical Mystery Part 2: The Lost Verse) form The High School Musical Mystery, which also features fellow Stratemeyer Syndicate series The Dana Girls.

 In 2010, the series was rebooted as Nancy Drew: Girl Detective - The New Case Files.
 These new novels center around a River Heights that has become obsessed with vampire books.
 The third novel of this new series, Together with the Hardy Boys, featured a crossover with The Hardy Boys, who also had their own graphic novel series at that time.
 This ended up being the last issue, and the series was cancelled after that.
 In 2014, the series began being re-released as an offshoot of the new Nancy Drew Diaries series, containing two volumes per issue.

+The Papercutz graphic novels are no longer in print but in 2022, Dynamite Entertainment republished the first three volumes in one omnibus.